First day of festivities at Hmong New Year celebration in Fresno

 FRESNO, Calif.
-(KGPE) – The first day of festivities at the Hmong New Year celebration in Fresno kicked off at the fairgrounds on Thursday.
+(KSEE) – The first day of festivities at the Hmong New Year celebration in Fresno kicked off at the fairgrounds on Thursday.

 The biggest Hmong New Year celebration in the world will come with a few changes this year after the event was canceled last year because of the pandemic.
 Following recommendations from the Fresno County Department of Public Health, the event will be four days as opposed to the pre-pandemic week-long celebration.